 - Wireless physiological monitoring

-The team, led from University of Otago Wellington campus, includes physiologists, surgeons, neonatologists, and engineers.
+The team, led from University of Otago Dunedin campus, includes anatomists, physiologists, psychologists, surgeons, neonatologists, computer and data scientists, and engineers.

 Point-of-care research leader